Porcupine Tree: Origins (1987–1990)

 Wilson sent out copies of Tarquin's Seaweed Farm to several people he felt would be interested in the recordings.
 Nick Saloman, the cult UK guitarist better known as The Bevis Frond, had suggested that he send one to Richard Allen, a writer for the UK counter-cultural magazine Encyclopaedia Psychedelica and co-editor of the UK psychedelic garage rock magazine Freakbeat.
 Allen reviewed the tape in both magazines.
-Whilst he disliked some of the material, he gave much of it a positive review.
+Despite disliking some material on the cassette, he gave an overall positive review.
 Several months later, Allen invited Wilson to contribute a track to the double LP A Psychedelic Psauna that was being put together to launch the new Delerium label.
 Allen would also become the band's manager, press agent, and promoter until 2004, his role in marketing the band's image decreasing after The Sky Moves Sideways album.
 In the meantime, Wilson had continued to work on new material.
 In 1990, he released the Love, Death & Mussolini EP, issued in a very limited run of 10 copies.
 The EP remains an extremely rare, collectible piece.
 It was composed of nine at-the-time-unreleased tracks, as a preview for the upcoming second album.
-In 1991, Wilson released a second full-length Porcupine Tree cassette called The Nostalgia Factory, which further expanded Porcupine Tree's underground fanbase, although at this point, the band was still carrying on the charade of being 1970s rock legends.
+In 1991, Wilson released a second full-length Porcupine Tree cassette called The Nostalgia Factory, which further expanded Porcupine Tree's underground fanbase, although the band was still carrying on the charade of being 1970s rock legends.
 By this point, Porcupine Tree was entirely a solo project, with Stocks having amicably moved on to other activities.